Nattawoot-so/DockerLab/README.md

-# Docker Project with .NET Core 7
+# DockerLap with WeatherForecast api

 ## Overview